 Instructions

-- Preheat the oven at 180 degrees C (350 F).
+- Preheat the oven at 350 degrees F (180 degrees C).
 Line a baking tray with parchment paper.

 - Combine the flour, baking powder, and sugar in a large bowl.

-- Add the eggs, lemon extract, honey, and mix until you get a slightly crumbly mixture.
+- Add the eggs, lemon extract, honey, and mix until you get a slightly crumbly mixture.2 large eggs½ teaspoon lemon extract1 tablespoon honey

-- Add the almonds and mix again to incorporate them.
+- Add the almonds and mix again to incorporate them.1 cup raw almonds

-- Transfer the dough to a floured surface and roll it into a long log approximately 45 cm long and 5 cm wide.
+- Transfer the dough to a floured surface and roll it into a long log approximately 20-inch long and 2-inches wide.
 You can do it in two logs if you want the cantuccini to be smaller.

 - Transfer the logs to the baking sheet.